International Year of the Reef 2018

 The International Year of the Reef 2018 (IYOR) is an International Coral Reef Initiative (ICRI) campaign.

-The Marine Park Authority will host and facilitate a full program of events and projects with key partners.
-You can stay up to date with these via our social media channels, through the national education centre ReefHQ in Townsville, and also on the ICRI website.
+We'll host and facilitate a full program of events and projects with key partners.
+You can stay up-to-date with these via our social media channels, through the national education centre ReefHQ in Townsville, and also on the ICRI website.

 As part of the celebrations of coral reefs worldwide, everyone is encouraged to consider actions they can take to reduce the impacts of warming ocean temperatures and broader climate change effects on reef ecosystems.